SU-SWS/decanter-web/content/_pages/usability.md

 title: Usability
 date: 2019-12-11T17:53:09.515Z
 ---
-Decanter is intentionally user-centric.
+<p class="su-intro-text">Decanter is intentionally user-centric.
 As a sibling to accessibility practices, user testing and research are deployed to ensure that our models function as expected.
-Testing and research are often performed by secondary client project teams across the University, and also directly through the Decanter project.
+Testing and research are often performed by secondary client project teams across the University, and also directly through the Decanter project.</p>

 ## Our Approach